-Detectability (D) Technical issue Behavioural issue Legal/ Regulatory issue Operational issue Demonstration/ Evaluation issue 9 - 10 (IMPROBABLE) It is impossible or improbable that a problematic area will be detected.
-It is impossible or improbable that a user's behavioural effect will be detected.
-It is impossible or improbable that a legal problem will be detected.
-It is impossible or improbable that an operational problem will be detected.
-It is impossible or improbable that a problem connected to the demonstration/ evaluation framework and process will be detected.
+Detectability (D) Technical issue Behavioural issue Legal/ Regulatory issue Operational issue Demonstration/ Evaluation issue 1 - 2 (VERY HIGH) It is certain that a problem will be detected.
+It is certain that the user's behavioural effect will be detected.
+It is certain that the legal problem will be detected.
+It is certain that the operational problem will be detected.
+It is certain that the demonstration/ evaluation problem will be detected.